coriocactus/dj_queue/README.md

 For example, a worker configured with `queues: ["email", "default"]` will prefer ready work from `email` before `default`, even if `default` contains higher-priority rows.

+If you combine queue order with priorities, queue selector order still wins across queues.
+Prefer one primary scheduling mechanism per worker when you can.

+### Signals and recovery

+In standalone mode, both `fork` and `async` `python manage.py dj_queue` supervisors own runtime signal handling:

+- `SIGTERM` and `SIGINT` request graceful shutdown
+- `SIGQUIT` takes the immediate hard-exit path
+- `shutdown_timeout` controls how long the runtime waits for in-flight work to drain
+- `supervisor_pidfile` can prevent duplicate standalone supervisors on one host

+Runners heartbeat into the queue database.
+If claimed work is left behind, `dj_queue` preserves it as failed work that operators can inspect and retry:

+- `ProcessExitError`: a supervised runner exited unexpectedly
+- `ProcessPrunedError`: a runner heartbeat expired and the process was pruned
+- `ProcessMissingError`: claimed work was found without its registered process

+Use `python manage.py dj_queue_health` to check whether any fresh runtime process rows exist for a backend.

 ## Database Support